 When running your experiment, keep in mind that even though you’re using Smart Bidding, you can’t just rely on the algorithm to return the best results for you.
 You still need to track and manage your campaign, and consistently optimize it to improve your results.

 Note: Google Ads campaign level conversions setting is currently available for search and display campaigns, and will be available for video campaigns later in 2019.

 It has become more important than ever for advertisers to scale their efforts with automated solutions like Google Ads conversion tracking.
 Particularly if you have campaigns with separate marketing budgets targeted at different actions — or campaigns in the same conversion scope while using cross-account conversion tracking.
 This new Google campaign level conversion feature can provide you with more control overall.

-In addition to setting up your ad campaigns with campaign level conversion tracking, be sure to also create the best post-click experience for all of your prospects and leads.
+In addition to setting up your ad campaigns with campaign level conversion tracking, be sure to also create the best post-click landing page for all of your prospects and leads.
 After all, this is where the conversion happens.